Use Your Network (part 1): One of the 4 strategies to find a job

 The Hiring Manager (HM)

 This will usually vary depending on the size of the business.
-In a large company, look for the department director, or the team manager.
-In a small company, it will likely be the CEO, or a C-level person.
+In a large company, look for the department director or the team manager.
+In a small company, it will likely be the CEO or a C-level person.

 The Little Helper (LH)

 The Little Helper is very important.
-Even they don’t have a say in your recruitment, they can recommend you to their manager.
+Even if they don’t have a say in your recruitment, they can recommend you to their manager.

 Action!

-Once you got them together in one place, find all the people in your real contacts who have those job titles.
+Once you have them together in one place, find all the people in your real contacts who have those job titles.
 If you use Excel, then add “HM” (Hiring Manager) or “LH” (Little Helper) in the column “HM / LH / HR.”
 If you use FullContact, add the “HM” or “LH” tag to your relevant contacts.

-Refine your search with Contact Based, and Company Based
+Refine your search with contact-based and company-based.

-Search among your HR, HM and LH contacts:
+Search among your HR, HM, and LH contacts:

 • People based in the USA (Contact Based)